marklogic-community/corb2/README.md

 **OPTIONS-FILE** | A properties file containing any of the CoRB2 options.
 Relative and full file system paths are supported.
 **COMMAND-FILE** | A properties file used to configure **COMMAND** and **THREAD-COUNT** while CoRB2 is running.
 For instance, to temporarily pause execution, or to lower the number of threads in order to throttle execution.
 **COMMAND-FILE-POLL-INTERVAL** | Default is 1.
 The regular interval (seconds) in which the existence of the **COMMAND-FILE** is tested can be controlled by using this property.
 **COMMAND** | Pause, resume, and stop the execution of CoRB2.
 Possible commands include: PAUSE, RESUME, and STOP.
+If the **COMMAND-FILE** is modified and either there is no **COMMAND** or an invalid value is specified, then execution will RESUME.

 ### Alternate XCC connection configuration
 Option | Description